 Proposed rehabilitation outcomes have been continuously developed throughout the CGM approval process.
-The EIS detailed a final rehabilitation philosophy and objectives for the CGM as well as the proposed rehabilitation programme and final landform and revegetation concepts.
+The EIS, the currently approved Cowal Gold Mine Modified Request Environmental Assessment (Barrick, 2009) and the CGM's ROMP detail the final rehabilitation philosophy and objectives for the CGM as well as the proposed rehabilitation programme and final landform and revegetation concepts.